top of page

 Person Centered

-Grounded in the idea that you are the expert of your life and, with the support of the therapist, are able to facilitate change and healing from within.
+You are the expert on your own life and, with the support of the therapeutic relationship, are able to facilitate change and healing from within.

 Somatic-Based